tw-yshuang/monitor-brightness/README.md

 For monitor brightness (e.g. OLED) that Ubuntu system can't control.

+## Notice
+Ubuntu official seems like it already supports OLED brightness natively, is time to deprecate this repository, but it is still welcome to commit  issues or discuss some techniques in here 😁

 ## One script to build & install
 this script includ [Build](#build) & [Auto Start Install](#auto-start-install)
 ```shell